dbecknel/appdaemon/README.md

 Best to have Postman downloaded to help and to test fire API calls to be sure your data artifacts are correct.

 I am NOT a programmer, but any means.
 There are most likely errors and better ways to factor the code and such.
 I am open to feedback.
 Hopefully, HASS will integrate the Google API for NEST directly in the coming months.
+However, efforts thus far are limited to sensors with no control of the actual thermostat.
+That will change soon, I know.
+I am not one to be known for patience though.

 I have included the apps.yaml file which includes the extract needed to run this file.
 You will need to update your secrets.yaml file with the appropriate information.